ovh/docs/pages/cloud/dedicated/activate-port-firewall-soft-win/guide.en-gb.md

 ### Step 3: Create a new rule

 To create a new rule, go to the `Action`{.action} menu and select `New Rule`{.action}.
-Click the `New Rule`{.action} option in the right pane.
+Click the `New Rule`{.action} option in the right-hand pane.

 ![Step3](images/step3.PNG){.thumbnail}

 ### Step 4: Define the type of rule to activate

-The wizard appears to define the type of rule to create.
+The Rule Wizard provides options to define the type of rule to create.
 Select the `Port`{.action} check box.

 ![Step4](images/step4.PNG){.thumbnail}